College of Arts & Sciences

 Jordan, A. (Presenter & Author), Voeltz, K. (Presenter & Author), Fischer, A. (Author Only), Research and Scholarship Conference (RASC), “Determination of Non-structural Carbohydrates in Southern Appalachian Conifers via Infrared Spectroscopy,” Western Carolina University, Western Carolina University, Cullowhee, NC.

-Fischer, A. (Presenter & Author), “Low-cost approaches to atmospheric sensing,” University of Georgia, Athens, GA.
+Fischer, A. (Presenter & Author), “Low-cost approaches to atmospheric sensing,” University of North Carolina at Asheville, Asheville, NC.

 Dr. Maria Gainey